 The Second Vice President shall be responsible for keeping up and maintaining training and assist with training needs when needed.
 He or she shall assist with training topics, scheduling of training and other logistics associated with any event or meeting that training will be presented.
 He or she shall work with the Regional Directors and address needs or requests made Regional Directors.
 He or she shall assume the duties of the President when the President and Vice President are absent.
 The Second Vice President shall also be responsible for other duties assigned by the President.

-The secretary shall keep and maintain all records and minutes of the corporation, send out notices of meetings and generally perform such duties as are incumbent upon a secretary.
-The Secretary shall receive direction from the Board Of Directors and shall perform those duties assigned by the Board Of Directors that are deemed necessary for the benefit of the corporation.
+The secretary shall keep and maintain all records and minutes of the corporation, send out notices of meetings, and generally perform such duties as are incumbent upon a secretary.
+The Secretary shall receive direction from the Board of Directors, and shall perform those duties assigned by the Board Of Directors deemed necessary for the benefit of the corporation.

 Public Relations Director

 The Regional Directors shall be responsible for the CNOK members in their region as defined by the board of directors.
-Each year, they are responsible for providing a minimum of one 8 hour course or 8 hour training session for CNOK members in their region.
-The training courses must be CLEET approved and shall cover issues and/or training needs that are related to hostage or crisis negotiations.
+Each year, they are responsible for offering, promoting, or scheduling a training session for CNOK members in their region.
+The training courses may be CLEET approved and shall cover issues and/or training needs that are related to hostage or crisis negotiations.
 All training outlines must be submitted to the board of directors for approval prior to being submitted to CLEET for approval.

 CNOK advisors shall be active CNOK members who are appointed to the board of directors and who will act in an advisory capacity.
 Their term of appointment will be one year at a time from the date appointed.
 Any advisor appointment can be extended by the board of directors and may also be terminated without cause.
 The board of directors are not required to maintain a fixed number of Advisors.
 Advisors shall not be authorized to vote on issues called to a vote by the board of directors.

-The election process shall begin as part of the annual year end meeting every even numbered year.
-Nominations for CNOK board members shall be made in writing to the election committee and signed by the nominee and the member making the nomination.
-The nomination period shall be between September 1st and seven days prior to the last scheduled meeting of the year.
-The nominations may be mailed or hand delivered to the election committee during the nomination period.
-Each CNOK member at the last scheduled meeting of the year shall be given a secret ballot containing all nominees and the offices to be served.
+The election process shall begin as part of the annual yearly meeting/conference every even numbered year.
+Nominations for CNOK board members shall be made in writing to the board of directors and signed by the nominee and the member making the nomination.
+The nomination period shall be between September 1st and seven days prior to the conference.
+The nominations may be mailed, emailed, or hand delivered to the Board of Directors during the nomination period.
+Each CNOK member at the annual conference of the year shall be given a secret ballot containing all nominees and the offices to be served.

-All ballots must be given to the election committee at the close of the polls on the day of voting.
-The election committee shall count all ballots and report the election results prior to the training conference adjournment.
+All ballots must be given to the Board of Directors by the end of the day at the meeting/conference that elections are being held.
+The Board of Directors shall count all ballots and report the election results prior to the meeting/conference adjournment.
 In the event that any two nominees for any office receives the same number of votes, the board of directors will break the tie.
 The board of directors shall hold a special meeting for the purpose of breaking the tie for such nominees with the same number of votes.
-The special meeting for the election tie breaker shall be held as soon as feasibly possible, preferably prior to the adjournment of the training conference but no later than the last day of April.
-All members elected shall assume office on May 1st following such election and shall serve until April 30th of the next even numbered year.
+The special meeting for the election tie breaker shall be conducted by the end of the meeting/conference.
+All members elected shall assume office on date of the election and shall serve until April 30th of the next even numbered year.

-1. Regular board meetings of CNOK may be held once each quarter during each calendar year or as deemed necessary by the President and/or Board of Directors.
+1. Regular board meetings of CNOK may be held once each quarter during each calendar year.
 Board meetings may be held in various regions of the state and may be held at host agencies or any other suitable location selected by the board of directors.
-Meetings may be conducted by teleconference, videoconference or in person.
+Meetings may be conducted by teleconference, video-conference or in person.
 All regular scheduled board meetings are not required to be open to the general membership.
 Board meeting times and locations may be posted on the CNOK web site.
 The board of directors shall have a quorum at each meeting in order to vote on any issue requiring attention.
 A quorum for the board of directors shall be a majority of the current elected board members.

 3. The President may call a special meeting of the board of directors in the event of an emergency to transact non-regular business.
 Notice of such special meeting may be made in person, telephone, mail, email or other approved means.
 The President must allow at least forty-eight hours advance notice of such special meeting for all board members.

 All regular meetings may include some type of training for the membership in attendance.
 Training may include but is not limited to, a guest speaker who is an expert in the field of crisis and/or hostage negotiations, role playing exercises, review of techniques, equipment and or a speaker from the mental health profession.
 Various departments within any CNOK region may sponsor a regular meeting.
-All meetings shall be advertised to all members as early as possible and by any method approved by the board of directors.
-A Quorum at a regularly scheduled meeting shall consist of ten (10) members in good standing.
+All meetings shall be advertised to all members as early as possible and posted on the website calendar, and/or Facebook.
+A Quorum at a regularly scheduled meeting shall consist of two thirds vote of the board of directors and members in good standing in attendance.
 A member in good standing shall be one who is paid up on any required dues and any member that has not been banned from CNOK or disciplined by the board of directors.

 CNOK membership may be polled or balloted about various issues in regards to the management and needs of the corporation.
 The board of directors shall ballot the membership by any reasonable means available.
 This may include secret ballots distributed to all members either by mail or electronic email.
 The board of directors shall decide for each issue or polling event how the membership shall be balloted.
 The preferred polling method should be secret ballots distributed to each member.